Exploring Rural Issues

 - Whitman in the Wallowas, a month-long, 4-credit interdisciplinary course in the summer.
 This program, developed by Wallowa Resources and Whitman College faculty, explores the natural and human communities of Wallowa County.
 Students' fieldwork integrates the humanities, social sciences, and natural sciences.
 The course begins with natural history, followed by community-based conservation.
 Students camp on private lands and learn directly from Wallowa County residents.
 The final segment of the course is a writing workshop based on field journals.

 - Semester in the West.
 Whitman students spend a semester traveling and studying public land conservation in the American West.
 The field program offers coursework in ecology, writing, politics, and integrative projects.
 Wallowa Resources coordinates 7 days of the program during which students meet with ranchers, land managers, county government officials, and entrepreneurs to learn about rural problem solving in Wallowa County.
-The Wallowa County wolf issue is a popular for student final video/writing productions.
+The Wallowa County wolf issue is a popular one for student final video/writing productions.

 Listen to students' podcast